On the Impact of Voltage Unbalance on Distribution Locational Marginal Prices: Test Cases and Analysis

-The comprehensive enforcement of VUF constraints across the entire network using the \textit{hard limit} method introduces significant computational challenges, often resulting in solver non-convergence.
-To mitigate this issue, the constraints are applied to a strategically selected subset of 15 critical buses.
-This subset includes voltage unbalance-sensitive loads, backbone buses, and nodes that violate VUF thresholds under standard OPF conditions.
-This targeted approach ensures protection of critical system components while avoiding excessive computational burden that would compromise solver stability.
 For methodological consistency, the same subset is used in both the \textit{hard limit} and \textit{soft limit} formulations.
-Although the \textit{soft limit} method demonstrates robust numerical stability and can converge even when applied to all nodes, the selective subset is maintained to preserve analytical uniformity across scenarios.
+Although the \textit{soft limit} method demonstrates robust numerical stability and can converge even when applied to all nodes, the selective subset is maintained to preserve analytical uniformity across scenarios, the convergence times of the different methods, considering both node sets, are reported in Table~\ref{tab:method_comparison}.
+As shown there, enforcing constraints on all nodes leads to non-convergence, whereas the soft limit method consistently converges.
 This superior numerical behavior of the \textit{soft limit} approach suggests that future work could exploit its scalability for full network implementations, enabling practical deployment in large scale systems.
 Regarding scalability, it is acknowledged that enforcing VUF constraints for large networks remains computationally demanding \cite{churkin2024quantifying}.
 However, the proposed DLMP-based framework provides valuable insights into the economic signals associated with voltage unbalance, which is a novel contribution.

 The results of active and reactive power shadow prices for different scenarios 1, 2, 3.a and 3.b are presented in Fig.~\ref{fig:combined_shadow_prices_default_case20}, Fig.~\ref{fig:combined_shadow_prices_constraint_case20}, Fig.~\ref{fig:separate_shadow_prices_VUF+Gen_1.0_1.0_case20}, and Fig.~\ref{fig:separate_shadow_prices_VUF+Gen_1.0_1.5_case20} respectively.
 The total generation cost, total losses, and the highest percentage of VUF in a node in the four different scenarios presented in Table~\ref{table:test_case_results2}.